swiftlang/swift-evolution/proposals/0299-extend-generic-static-member-lookup.md

 We propose *partially* lifting the current limitation placed on referencing of static members from protocol metatypes, in order to improve call site ergonomics of the language and make leading dot syntax behave consistently for all possible base types.

-More specifically, we propose allowing static members declared on protocols, or extensions of such, to be referenced by leading dot syntax if their result type conforms to the declaring protocol.
+More specifically, we propose allowing static members declared in extensions of protocols, to be referenced by leading dot syntax if the declaring extension constrains `Self` to be a concrete type.

 The scope of this proposal is limited by design: partially lifting this restriction is an incremental step forward that doesn’t require making significant changes to the implementation of protocols, but also does not foreclose making further improvements in the future such as generally supporting protocol metatype extensions (more on this in *Alternatives Considered*, below).